Gaspard de Prony: The trigonometric and logarithmic tables of the cadastre

 In 1791, Prony embarked on the task of producing logarithmic and trigonometric tables for the French Cadastre (geographic survey).
 The effort was sanctioned by the French National Assembly, which, after the French Revolution wanted to bring uniformity to the multiple measurements and standards used throughout the nation.
 In particular, his tables were intended for precise land surveys, as part of a greater cadastre effort.
 The tables were vast, calculating logarithms from 1 to 200,000, with values calculated to between fourteen and twenty-nine decimal places, (which Prony recognized was excessively precise).

 Inspired by Adam Smith's Wealth of Nations, Prony divided up the labor into three levels, bragging that he "could manufacture logarithms as easily as one manufactures pins."

 The first level consisted of five or six high-ranking mathematicians with sophisticated analytical skills, including Adrien-Marie Legendre and Lazare Carnot.
 This group chose the analytical formulas most suited to evaluation by numerical methods, and specified the number of decimals and the numerical range the tables were to cover.
+Specifically, they selected the mathematical expressions for computation and verification, and determined the starting values for numbers or angles, as well as the number of significant figures used in each table.